 As with any term policy, the coverage will expire.
 Term, by definition. is not meant to stay in force forever.
 Life insurance companies offer different lengths of policy coverage, usually 5 years, 10 years, 15 years, 20 years, and then 25, 30, or possibly 40 year coverage periods depending upon the offerings available from the company.

 Some term policies have a conversion feature, which allows you to convert the face value (or a portion of the face value) to a permanent form of life insurance.
 Typically this has to be done before a certain policy year such as year 10.
 You do not need any additional underwriting or proof of continued good health to do this.
 Because this is a risk to the insurance company (people who had a change in health who can’t get another term policy are most likely to want to convert their policy to permanent insurance) this feature does not come with every policy.
 Sometimes the option to convert is purchased as a separate rider called the term conversion rider when you first buy the policy and paid for with increased total premiums or other times it is a feature of the policy when you buy it.
 Either way, this is a valuable option to have.
 If you outlive your life insurance coverage but you aren’t in good enough health to get a new policy, you will be without any life insurance.

 Level Term Policies Have no Cash Value

 Permanent life insurance policies have a cash value.
 This works a little bit like a bank account that allows you to take withdrawals from the policy or loans.
 You can also surrender your whole life or universal life policy for cash before the policy matures.
-Many people don’t realize how good of an investment that whole life insurance can be, but it actually gives a positive rate of return to owners over time, so the policy will eventually be worth more than the premiums paid.
+Many people don’t realize how good of an investment whole life insurance can be in some cases, it actually gives a positive rate of return to owners over time, so the policy will eventually be worth more than the premiums paid.